-Our standard size, Four Way Scapular medal is extremely unique, in that it includes the St Benedict Medal along with the Sacred Heart, Miraculous and St Joseph.
+Our standard size, Four Way Scapular medal is extremely unique, in that it includes St. Benedict, the Sacred Heart, Miraculous Mary and St. Joseph.
 This is what makes this Four Way Scapular Medal one of the most popular - four medals in one place.
 In 1910, Pope St. Pius X introduced a Scapular Medal which may be substituted in most cases for any of the various scapulars.
 Valid enrollment in the (cloth) scapulars must, however, be made before the substitution.
 That is why we include a traditional brown, cloth scapular to use for investiture, along with a "Brown Scapular Blessing Card"

 Medal size: 1 1/4"

 Weight: .42 oz.

 "Dog tags" is an informal term for the identification tags worn by military personnel, because of their resemblance to animal registration tags.
 The tags are primarily used for the identification of dead and wounded soldiers.
 In a sense, the Scapular Medal is our "Catholic Dog Tag".
 The Brown Scapular, revealed to St. Simon Stock in 1251, was a way for us, upon our death, to be identified as a child of God.
 Our Lady of Mt.
 Carmel said, “This will be the sign of the privilege that I have obtained for thee and for the children of Carmel; whoever dies clothes with this habit will be preserved from the eternal flames.”
 Wearing this is an “act of obedience”.
 This is our willingness to do it God’s way, even if that way is something the world may find foolish.
 Things like twiddling rosary beads.
 God has worked this way right from the beginning, when He said to Adam and Eve, “All but that one apple tree”.